seznam/szn-select-react/README.md

 Since the script would be executed synchronously, the loader will inject the bundle using `document.write()`, which will load the `<szn-select>` element before the `DOMContentLoaded` event occurs.
+The `<SznSelect>` component will recognize that the `szn-select` element has been already loaded and will not inject the loader repeatedly.

 The downside to the example above is that the script is loaded from another domain than your website, and Chrome will